 In order to raise additional capital or pursue strategic transactions, we may in the future offer, issue or sell additional shares of our common stock or other securities convertible into or exchangeable for our common stock.
 Our stockholders may experience significant dilution as a result of future equity offerings or issuance.
 Investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
-As of March 31, 2013, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, including 4,054,326 remaining shares of common stock issuable upon conversion of our Series A 0% convertible preferred stock issued in the registered direct offering closed on February 26, 2013 and 13,818,772 shares of common stock issuable upon exercise of warrants outstanding, 3,213,281 options to purchase shares of our common stock and restricted stock awards outstanding, and 2,306,490 shares of common stock reserved for future issuance under our stock incentive plans.
+As of June 30, 2013, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, 13,818,772 shares of common stock issuable upon exercise of warrants outstanding, 4,030,948 options to purchase shares of our common stock and restricted stock awards outstanding, and 2,306,490 shares of common stock reserved for future issuance under our stock incentive plans.
 Under the Controlled Equity Offering SM Sales Agreement entered into with Cantor Fitzgerald & Co. on February 1, 2013, we may offer and sell, from time to time through "at-the-market" offerings, up to an aggregate of \$25 million of shares of our common stock.
 In connection with the Series A 0% convertible preferred stock offering, the Company agreed to not sell any ATM Shares for a period of one year from February 26, 2013.
+In connection with the Common Stock Offering, the Company agreed to not sell any ATM Shares for an extended period of one year from June 3, 2013.